 Much like the study that emphasized the impact of setting positive goals instead of negative ones, Glatt says realistic resolutions should center on what you gain from sticking to your resolution.
 So, rather than saying, "I need to work out more because I'm lazy," for example, it's better to say, "I'm going to work out more often to support my emotional health."

 3. Expand Your Definition of a Resolution

-Although resolutions are often considered as goals, Lindsay Ogden, CPT, a personal trainer at Life Time, says she prefers to take a bigger step back from which actions she'll take and instead answer two questions: "Who do I want to be in 2023?" and "What behaviors or habits align with that version of me?"
+Although resolutions are often considered as goals, Lindsay Ogden, CPT, a personal trainer at Life Time, says she prefers to take a bigger step back from which actions she'll take and instead answer two questions: "Who do I want to be in the new year?" and "What behaviors or habits align with that version of me?"